9.6 Temperature

 Oral temperature can be taken with clients who can follow instructions, so this kind of measurement is common for clients over the age of four, or even younger children if they are cooperative.
 Another route other than oral (e.g., tympanic or axillary) is preferable when a client is on oxygen delivered via a face mask because this can alter the temperature.

-For children younger than four, axillary temperature is commonly measured unless a more accurate reading is required.
+For children younger than four or teenage or adult clients who cannot follow instructions, axillary temperature is commonly measured unless a more accurate reading is required.

 Dermal routes are alternative methods of measurement that may be used in some agencies and practice areas.
 This method can involve holding the device and sliding it over the skin of the forehead and then down over the temporal artery in one motion.
 Dermal strips can also be placed on the forehead to measure skin temperature, but are not yet widely used, and the accuracy of this method has not yet been verified.
 More recently, there has been an increase in non-contact infrared thermometers particularly in the era of COVID-19 and other highly transmissible diseases.
 Depending on the type, these thermometers can be held at a short distance from the forehead or temporal area to measure temperature.
 Alternatively, some handheld thermal scanners that use an infrared camera can be held at a greater distance to screen large masses of people.
 Please refer to the manufacturer’s suggested reference range for non-contact infrared thermometers and thermal scanners.